lucimber/dbus-client-java/docs/architecture/message-flow.md

 This document details how D-Bus messages flow through the library, from network bytes to application code and back.
 Understanding this flow is essential for developing custom handlers and troubleshooting integration issues.

+> **Note**: This document focuses on the traditional message flow view.
+For comprehensive coverage of the **dual-pipeline architecture**, **event propagation**, **threading models**, and **performance characteristics**, see [pipeline-event-architecture.md](pipeline-event-architecture.md).

 ## Overview

-The D-Bus client library processes messages through a multi-layered pipeline that handles:
+The D-Bus client library processes messages through a **dual-pipeline architecture** that handles:
-- Network-level byte streams
-- D-Bus protocol framing
+- **Netty Pipeline**: Network-level byte streams, D-Bus protocol framing, SASL authentication
-- Message parsing and validation
-- Type marshalling/unmarshalling
+- **Public API Pipeline**: Message parsing, type marshalling, handler processing
-- Handler pipeline processing
+- **Bridge Layer**: Thread-safe coordination between pipeline layers
-- Application-level message delivery
+- **Application Layer**: Final message delivery and user code execution

+The message flow involves sophisticated coordination between these layers with proper thread isolation and event propagation.

 ## Complete Message Flow Diagram